wzheng10/Web-Dev-2021/34_dynamicHTML_with_templating/notes.md

   for example, we could define a single "Search" template that displays all the results for a given search term.
 We don't know what th eterm is or how many results there are ahead of time.
 The webpage is created on the fly.

   EJS (Embedded javaScript templating)

+  EJS Includes - including other templets in a templet